 While our family believes in focusing on the religious meaning of Easter, we also take part in some modern Easter activities.

-If you’re interested in more hands-on learning activities, click here!
+If you’re interested in more hands-on learning activities, explore our Multilingual Activities Library!

-To see more Chinese children’s book recommendations, click here!
+To see more Chinese children’s book recommendations, check out our Chinese book reviews!

 Bilingual Chinese Christian Facebook group!